noir-lang/noir/docs/docs/dev_docs/debugging/sandbox-errors.md

 #### 2021 - PRIVATE_KERNEL\_\_UNRESOLVED_NON_TRANSIENT_READ_REQUEST

 For a transient read request we skip merkle membership checks since pending commitments aren't inserted into the note hash tree yet.
 But for non transient reads, we do a merkle membership check.
-Redas are done at the kernel circuit.
+Reads are done at the kernel circuit.
 So this checks that there are no already unresolved reads from a previous kernel iteration (other than non transient ones).

 #### 3001 - PUBLIC_KERNEL\_\_UNSUPPORTED_OP